 National Museum of American History Names Four New Board Members

-The museum’s board was established in 1996 and is chaired by John F.W.
-Rogers of Goldman, Sachs and Co.
-With the new additions, the board has 26 members, including historians, community business leaders and philanthropists.
-Members of the board advise the director on programs, exhibitions, facilities, development and finance.
+The museum’s board was established in 1996 and is chaired by the Honorable Nicholas Taubman, president of Mozart Investments and former ambassador to Romania.
+With the new additions, the board has 25 members, including historians, community business leaders, philanthropists as well as 18 alumni.
+Board members advise the director on programs, exhibitions, facilities, development and finance.

 “The addition of four distinguished Americans to our board continues our goal of involving private sector leaders who bring a broad geographic and diverse industry perspective to the important work of this museum,” said John Gray, director of the museum.
 “We welcome the new members, and I am confident we will benefit from both their experience and expertise.”

 Falco is a 2015 National Academy of Television Arts & Sciences Board of Trustee honoree as well as a 2013 Broadcasting & Cable Hall of Fame inductee.
 He is also a board member of Ronald McDonald House.
 Other notable recognitions include the Frank Stanton Award in 2007, the Ballet Hispanico Gala Honor in 2013, the MALDEF Legacy Leader Award in 2012, CableFax 100 “Above it All” 2012 and 2013 and several Emmys for NBC’s Olympic coverage.
 Before Univision, Falco served for more than 30 years in various positions at NBC, including as president of the NBC Universal Television Network Group and later as CEO of AOL.
 He holds a master’s degree in business administration and a bachelor’s of science degree in finance from Iona College.